elvetemedve/gnome-shell-extension-system-monitor/README.md

 Extensions can be installed per-user in *~/.local/share/gnome-shell/extensions*, or system wide in */usr/share/gnome-shell/extensions* and */usr/local/share/gnome-shell/extensions*.
 You can simply extract the content of the zip archive to the proper location or use Gnome Tweak tool.

+Also don't forget to install the dependencies.
+You can find distribution specific instructions on the [Installation wiki page](https://github.com/elvetemedve/gnome-shell-extension-system-monitor/wiki/Installation).

 ### Requirements

 In order to run the extension, the following software is required to be installed: